 However, survivors in NSW locate themselves caught as a signed deed of release stops them from taking further action, despite politicians, lawyers, and industry experts calling for the law to exchange.

-“Given the harm that the abuse had prompted me in my lifestyles, he [the commissioner] said the $27,000 changed into in no manner an adequate signal of contrition or recognition of the damage that it triggered,” James said.
+“Given the harm that the abuse had prompted me in my lifestyle, he [the commissioner] said the $27,000 changed into in no manner an adequate signal of contrition or recognition of the damage that it triggered,” James said.

-“NSW is out of step with other states along with Queensland, and Western Australia wherein steps are taken to ensure that ‘deeds of launch’ are not an obstacle to honest final results to those whose lives have been scarred by abuse,” Mr. Shoebridge said.
+“NSW is out of step with other states, along with Queensland and Western Australia, wherein steps are taken to ensure that ‘deeds of launch’ are not an obstacle to honest final results to those whose lives have been scarred by abuse,” Mr. Shoebridge said.

 Royal Commission suggestions